hoanhan101/gray/_posts/2020-03-12-the-effective-engineer.md

 tags: [book, productivity, impact]
 ---

-How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact:
 - Focus on high-leverage activities
   - Leverage = impact produced / time invested
   - 80/20 rule - 80% impact comes from 20% work